dm-academy/Calavera/README.md

 2015-03-01 update
 ==
+*2015-03-02 note OK I lied.
+After I finished the installation instructions yesterday and confirmed a couple succesful builds on different machines, I decided to go ahead and call 0.3 the first official alpha release.*

 The last 3 weeks have marked Calavera's debut in a classroom setting.
 It has been a lot of work and very exciting for both me and (I think) the students.
 This week, they are [standing up their own instances of the Manos development environment](https://github.com/StThomas-SEIS660/Lab-04/blob/master/Lab-04-inststructions.md).

 Been doing some final polishing.
 The public Calavera alpha release is delayed due to my educational commitments - have to prioritize creating the labs.
 Testing the system under fire in the classroom also seems appropriate before publishing.